Irene Barros: Political career

-Later life and death
+Post-politics and death

 After being relieved as president, she served as Chairman of Goa Provedoria (Institute of Public Assistance) briefly.
-Much before her retirement much of the Barros family's wealth had been spent with her support for development and the fight over Goa Opinion Poll, including her brother-in-law Prof. Jose Barros whose small time iron ore business was taken over by Chowgule Group in financial support of his cousin Dr Maurillo Furtardo, who himself was forced to sell his successful medical clinic in Karachi, to garner support against the Goa merger with Maharashtra, prompting him to refer to his comrades and himself as Martyr Politicians.
-Hence Mrs. Barros and her children would live and identify as part of the middle-class.
+Much before her retirement much of the Barros family's wealth had been spent with her support for development and the fight over Goa Opinion Poll, including her brother-in-law Prof. Jose Barros whose small time iron ore business was taken over by Chowgule Group in financial support of his cousin Dr. Maurillo Furtardo, who himself was forced to sell his successful medical clinic in Karachi, to garner support against the Goa merger with Maharashtra, prompting him to refer to his comrades and himself as Martyr Politicians.

 After her retirement she was often asked to head and speak in multiple women empowerment groups all over Goa well into her old age.
-She began to shy away from public life after she lost 2 of her daughters to Breast Cancer.

-She was diagnosed with Covid-19 in April 2020 and was admitted at Goa Medical College, but made a recovery and was discharged, but a while later, was admitted once again due to her deteriorating condition.
+She began to shy away from public life after she lost 2 of her daughters to breast cancer.
+She was diagnosed with COVID-19 in April 2020 and was admitted at Goa Medical College, but made a recovery and was discharged, but a while later, was admitted once again due to her deteriorating condition.
 She was shifted to the GMC ICU where special attention was given to her on request of the health minister Vishwajit Rane, son of her colleague Pratapsingh Rane.
-She passed away on 22 August 2021, due to post-COVID complications of Acute Kidney Failure and Electrolyte Imbalance.
+She died on 22 August 2021, due to post-COVID complications of acute kidney failure and electrolyte imbalance.

 Barros has been cited as an inspiration for all Goan women by GPCC.